 This gives negative feedback on the company’s liquidity position.

 Impact of Working Capital:

-Since the ratio is lower as current liabilities are more so the company has to borrow more funds to run the day to day business of the company.
+Since the ratio is lower as current liabilities are more so the company has to borrow more funds to run the day-to-day business of the company.
 This will in return hamper profitability.

-Basically company needs to increase the sale in order to get cash so that the company can meet the working capital demand internally but this can hamper the topline as the company might have to resort to lower margin selling.
+Basically, the company needs to increase the sale in order to get cash so that the company can meet the working capital demand internally but this can hamper the topline as the company might have to resort to lower margin selling.

 Thus, higher working capital is good for the company.
 It shows that the company is in a position to pay its debt and to all its creditors within 1 year maintaining enough liquidity.